-As one of the country’s most notorious gangsters and drug kingpins, Frank Lucas has led a very public life, even having his story depicted in the film American Gangster.
+As one of the country’s most notorious gangsters and drug kingpins, Frank Lucas led a very public life, even having his story depicted in the film American Gangster.
 Lucas was born to Mahalee Jones Lucas and Fred Lucas, on September 9, 1930 in La Grange, North Carolina.
-As a young boy, his family lived the typical poverty of the Great Depression.
+As a young boy, his family lived in poverty during the Great Depression.
 Lucas took to a life of petty crime as a teen.
 He began by stealing food but later escalated to robbing people outside of bars.
 Eventually, while dating the daughter of his boss at the time, Lucas attacked the father and stole money from the company before setting the business on fire.
 Fearing jail time, Lucas fled to New York following these attacks.

 Having seen success as a youth in his life of crime, Lucas decided to continue this trend in New York.
 Lucas initiated his New York crime life by robbing a bar at gun point.
 He then engaged in jewelry theft and robbery of high stakes poker games.
-Ellsworth “Bumpy” Johnson, a well-known New York gangster took note of his acts and invited Lucas into his gang.
-Johnson became a mentor and teacher and when he passed away in 1968, Lucas used his death to gain control of the drug market in Harlem.
+Ellsworth “Bumpy” Johnson, a well-known New York gangster, took note of his acts and invited Lucas into his gang.
+Johnson became a mentor and teacher, and when he passed away in 1968, Lucas used his death to gain control of the drug market in Harlem.